ncatlab/nlab-content/pages/5/5/0/0/55/content.md

 * [[Jean Pradines]], _Th&#233;orie de Lie pour les groupo&#239;des diff&#233;rentiables.
 Calcul diff&#233;renetiel dans la cat&#233;gorie des groupo&#239;des infinit&#233;simaux_, C. R. Acad.
 Sci.
 Paris S&#233;r.
 A-B 264 1967 A245--A248, [MR0216409](http://www.ams.org/mathscinet-getitem?mr=0216409)

-In algebra a generalization of Lie algebroid, the Lie pseduoalgebra or Lie-Rinehart algebra/pair has been introduced more than a dozen of times under various names starting in early 1950-s.
+In algebra, a generalization of Lie algebroid, the Lie pseudoalgebra or Lie-Rinehart algebra/pair has been introduced more than a dozen of times under various names starting in early 1950-s.
 Atiyah's construction of Atiyah sequence is published in 1957 and Rinehart's paper in 1963.

 Historically important is also the reference